weidai11/cryptopp/Readme.txt

     - updated Whirlpool to version 3.0
     - ported to GCC 4.1, Sun C++ 5.8, and Borland C++Builder 2006

+5.5 - added VMAC, Sosemanuk
+    - improved speed of AES and Whirlpool using MMX instructions
+    - improved speed of modular multiplication, SHA-512, Tiger, Salsa20,
+      and PANAMA cipher using SSE2 instructions
+    - optimized Camellia and added defense against timing attacks
+    - updated benchmarks code to show cycles per byte and to time key setup
+    - started using OpenMP for increased multi-core speed
+    - enabled optimization flags by default in GNUmakefile
+    - changed PANAMA cipher interface to accept 256-bit key and 256-bit IV
+    - added blinding and error checking for RW private key operation
+    - moved MD2, MD4, MD5, PanamaHash, WAKE_CFB into the namespace "Weak"
+    - removed HAVAL, MD5-MAC, XMAC

 Written by Wei Dai